 Relplot: a general equation plotter

 Relplot constructs high-resolution PostScript or PDF plots of the solutions to equations on two variables.
-Unlike most other plotters, it can handle general equations and inequations, not just functions, and it can plot multiple equations at once.
+Unlike most other plotters, it can handle general equations and inequations, not just functions, and it can plot multiple equations at once and their logical combinations.
+For more information, see the FAQ.

 What can you plot?